Lesson video

 It has blank eyes and it can see its world in blank.

-The portia spider has brown, prickly blank so it can blank in its surroundings.
+So it can blank in its surroundings.

-The portia spider has two poisonous blank to attack its prey.
+The porter spider has two poisonous blank.

-Spiders cannot attack or kill blank.
+To attack its prey, spiders cannot attack or kill blank.

 Pause the video now and fill in the blanks with the words from the word bank.

-Okay, well done, everyone.
+Okay, well done everyone.

 I hope you all got on okay with that.